andrewvaughan/template-core/.devcontainer/README.md

 ## Configuration files

-VSCode extensions and settings _shouldn't_ be stored in the Workspace or `.vscode` folder configuration.
+You _shouldn't_ store VSCode extensions and settings in the Workspace or `.vscode` folder configuration.
 Always add them to the [`devcontainer.json`][config] file.

 <!-- Link repository -->